x90x90x90x90/lambshank/README.md

 Tool to download all Lamba functions and their code bases in an AWS region.

-v2.0 new and improved! ditched all reliance on external programs, tidied up the code (thanks fich!) and added pretty colours.
+v2.0 new and improved!

+Ditched all reliance on external programs, tidied up the code (thanks fich!) and added pretty colours.

 ```